grz0zrg/fas/README.md

 Only one memory allocation is done in real-time in the network thread to assemble fragmented packets, some non-realtime actions such as samples reload and global synth settings change like bank height / remap do memory allocation.

-The audio thread has two state *pause* and *play* (with smooth transition) which are handled through an atomic type It also has a transitionary flush state which make sure no data is being used on the audio thread and pause it.
+The audio thread has two state *pause* and *play* (with smooth transition) which are handled through an atomic type.
+It also has a transitionary flush state which make sure no data is being used on the audio thread and pause it.

 The audio thread contain its own synth. data structure defined globally as `curr_synth`, when the audio thread is paused `curr_synth` can be accessed anywhere otherwise the audio thread has an exclusive access.